awsdocs/aws-panorama-developer-guide/docs-source/applications-models.md

 **Note**
 For a list of models that have been tested with AWS Panorama, see [Model compatibility](https://github.com/awsdocs/aws-panorama-developer-guide/blob/main/resources/model-compatibility.md)\.

 You can use sample models or build your own\.
 A model can detect multiple objects in an image, and each result can have multiple outputs, such as the name of a class, a confidence rating, and a bounding box\.
 You can train a model outside of AWS and store it in Amazon Simple Storage Service \(Amazon S3\), or train it in Amazon SageMaker\.
+To build a model in SageMaker, you can use the built\-in [image classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html)\.

 **Important**
 Whether you import a model from a SageMaker training job or directly from Amazon S3, the Amazon S3 bucket where the model is stored must contain `aws-panorama` in the name\.